Freedom camping banner image

 Where you can freedom camp

-At designated restricted freedom camping areas.
-If all parks are occupied you will need to find an alternative site or use commercial accommodation.
+If all the designated parks are occupied, you'll need to find an alternative site or use commercial accommodation.
+See the map below for areas marked with a blue pin.

 Midway Beach surf club car park